ponoor/python-step-series/docs/step-series.rst

 completely configure the device using our convenient `Configuration Tool`_.
 This tool is a webpage, that can be accessed through your browser--so no third party software is required.

-This tutorial uses default settings, so we not be using the microSD card.
+This tutorial uses default settings, so we will not be using the microSD card.
 Just leave the slot empty.

 .. note:: If you are connecting the board through a network switch that is connected to an existing
     VLAN, you may need to use the configuration tool to pre-configure the device's network settings